nextgenusfs/amptk/README.md

 * pandas
 * numpy
 * matplotlib
+* bedtools (only needed if using Ion Torrent BAM file as input)

 Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8.